vincentchu/vincentchu-handlersocket/README.md

 ## Why?
 Isn't there already ruby-handlersocket and a few other wrappers?

-Truthfully, I coudln't really get the [other](https://github.com/igrigorik/em-handlersocket) [clients](https://github.com/miyucy/handlersocket) to run, except for ruby-handlersocket.
-Unfortunately, I had to separately install the libhsclient libraries, dig my way through a few Makefiles, etc..
+Truthfully, I coudln't really get the [other](https://github.com/igrigorik/em-handlersocket) [clients](https://github.com/miyucy/handlersocket) to run or compile, except for ruby-handlersocket.
+Unfortunately, it is not installable via gem and I had to separately install the libhsclient libraries, dig my way through a few Makefiles, etc..

-Putting everything into a gem was my way of making sure I could build ruby-handlersocket in a repeatable way.
+Putting everything into a gem was my way of making sure I could build ruby-handlersocket in a repeatable way and use it portably in a few of my projects.
 Releasing it will hopefully be useful to some folks.

+## Use

+    gem install vincentchu-handlersocket

+Then, in ruby:

+    require 'handlersocket'
+    hs = HandlerSocket.new('127.0.0.1', 9999)
+    hs.open_index(3, "hs_test", "bodies", "PRIMARY", "id,eid,body")

+The API for the client is pretty barebones and hard to understand; the best place to start would be the [docs for the Perl client](https://github.com/ahiguti/HandlerSocket-Plugin-for-MySQL/blob/master/docs-en/perl-client.en.txt), which mirrors the interface for the ruby client.

 ## Dependencies